fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 It was narrated in the description of the Guarded Tablet that it is a white pearl and its edge is made of red ruby.
 Its width is the traveling distance of five hundred (500) years.

 Allāh ordered the Pen to write.
 The Pen wrote, by the Will of Allāh, without anyone holding it.
 It wrote on the Guarded Tablet what was and what will be in this life until its end.
-Fifty thousand (50,000) years after this event, Allāh created the heavens and Earth in six (6) yawm.
+According to some narrations, fifty thousand (50,000) years after this event, Allāh created the heavens and Earth in six yawm.
 No person is born and no drop of water falls except in accordance to what was written in the Guarded Tablet.

 ### Water